AndreaVeronica/notes_app/README.md

 ### App Info

-This app allows users to create notes on post it to their profiles.
+This app allows users to create notes on virtual sticky notes and post it to their profiles.